Action Deaf Youth: Services

 The organisation provides an early childhood service called "Let's Play and Grow" for deaf children from infants to eight years of age and their families.
 Group play sessions led by a team of specialists help deaf children with language acquisition, communication, peer interaction, and literacy.
 They can also help parents learn sign language, so they can communicate more effectively with their children at home.
 During school holidays, Action Deaf Youth offers outdoor play camps for deaf children aged four to eight, along with their siblings.

-It also provides Play and Creative Arts Therapy sessions for children between the ages of three to 12+ experiencing emotional and psychological challenges or issues with behaviour, which are available by referral only.
+It also provides Play and Creative Arts Therapy sessions for children between the ages of 3 and 12+ experiencing emotional and psychological challenges or issues with behaviour, which are available by referral only.

 For youths ages 11 through 25, Action Deaf Youth offers youth support throughout Northern Ireland, through youth clubs that develop skills, self-confidence, and friendships, and encourage young people to explore ways to manage their deafness.
 In addition, the charity has worked with mainstream youth clubs to raise awareness about deafness.